Willy Sachs: Biography

 In 1936, as patron of 1.
 FC Schweinfurt 05, Sachs donated the stadium that bore his name, the Willy-Sachs-Stadion in Schweinfurt.
 This gift to the city secured his lasting popularity beyond death.
 As part of the Schweinfurt Lest we forget initiative, the local press (including Süddeutsche Zeitung, Gerhard Fischer and Werner Skrentny) initiated a campaign to rename the stadium due to Sachs' Nazi affiliation.
 The campaign met with low approval among the general public.
 In 2021, a majority of the city council of Schweinefurt voted to rename the stadium "Sachs-Stadion" in light of his involvement with Nazism; the city also stripped Sachs of his honorary citizenship.

-In May 1945, Sachs was arrested by the American military in Oberaudorf and held until February 1947.
+In spring 1945, the region became part of the American occupation zone in Germany.
+US soldiers arrested Sachs in May 1945 in Oberaudorf and held him until February 1947.

 During the denazification process following World War II, he was twice labeled a "Mitläufer" ("Follower", Category IV).
-Author Wilfried Rott has labeled this process a "whitewashing".
+Author Wilfried Rott labeled this process a "whitewashing".

 After his release, at the age of 51, Sachs officially retired from active management and was relegated as chairman of the supervisory board to ceremonial duties.
 In recognition of his philanthropy (including restoration of the Ernst Sachs Assistance organization as the Occupation Pensions Authority), Sachs was awarded the Order of Merit in 1957.

 Sachs spent his last years mostly on the family estate (Sachs Rechenau) at Oberaudorf.
 On 19 November 1958, he committed suicide at the age of 62, driven by depression and fear of blackmail.
-Willy Sachs was laid to rest to the great sympathy of the populace.
+He was laid to rest to the great sympathy of the populace.

 Family

-Sachs was married to Elinor von Opel, daughter of Wilhelm von Opel, from 1925 to 1935.
+Sachs was married to Elinor von Opel (1908–2001), daughter of Wilhelm von Opel, from 1925 to 1935.

 They had two sons: Ernst Wilhelm (1929–1977) and Gunter (1932–2011).

 From 1937 to 1947, he was married to Ursula Meyer, of Prey, Vosges.

-Following his 1947 divorce, Sachs lived with his partner Catherine Hirnböck, with whom he had one child: Peter Sachs (born 1950).
+Following his 1947 divorce, Sachs lived with Catherine Hirnböck, with whom he had one child: Peter Sachs (born 1950).
 Sachs officially adopted Peter in 1957.